The Siguanaba

 “I wanted to briefly touch on the deeper conflicts going on during this conquest, such as the rape of the local women, and the demonization of the native spiritual traditions by the Catholic church.”

-Willy Martinez, Author of La Siguanaba
+Willy Martinez, Author of The Siguanaba

 The Traditional tale about the Siguanaba highlights a woman that roams the countryside searching for local drunks walking home alone at night.
 At first, she lures in the men with her beauty and singing.
 Once up close, the Siguanaba transforms into a hideous woman said to resemble a horse face.
 The idea is to scare the men away from promiscuity and to not simply approach every beautiful woman they see alone in the dark.
 In some instances, the men are said to go mad after an attempt at seducing the Siguanaba.